indexdata/foliogo/doc/api.md

 and
 `OKAPI_PW`.
 It is an error for any of these to be undefined.

+If the optional `optLogger` argument is provided, it must be a categorical logger object.
+This allows a logger configured to the application's liking to be injected into the FOLIO session.

 Returns a sesson object and an error; the former is valid only if the latter is `nil`.